Education Performance Standards

 The Academic Performance Framework applies to all academic staff.
 It serves to articulate the high-level expectations of academic endeavour across the three areas of Research, Education and Engagement.

-The revised Education Performance Standards apply to staff applications for promotion to Levels C-E in academic promotion rounds.
+The Education Performance Standards apply to staff applications for promotion to Levels A-E in academic promotion rounds.